rook/rook/design/ceph/object/swift-and-keystone-integration.md

     serviceUserSecretName: rgw-service-user         [2, r]
 ```
 Annotations:
-* `[1]` Only support for Keystone API version 3 is specified in this
+* `[1]` Only support for OpenStack Identity API version 3 is specified
-  design document.
-Although RGW supports it, Keystone API v2 is
+  in this design document.
+Although RGW supports it, OpenStack
-  deliberately left out.
+  Identity API v2 is deliberately left out.
 * `[2]` The name of the secret containing the credentials for the
   service user account used by RGW.
 It has to be in the same namespace
   as the object store resource.